 Have you hired an individual to perform services on business?
 Did you collect the W-9 Form from them?
 If your answer is “No”, then you need to request a W-9 Form from the contractor before making the first payment in the tax year.
-Read full article for 1099 Tax Form.
+Read the full article for the 1099 Tax Form.

 Getting confused?
 Why collect W-9?
 Don’t worry we will let you know the importance of collecting the W-9 Form.
 Moreover, you’ll also get to know how to issue a 1099 return to a Limited Liable Corporation.